-- (a) At the time of hire, new employees will be advised that a collective agreement is in effect and of the conditions of employment set out in the articles dealing with Union Security and Dues Check-off. - (b) A new employee will also be provided with: - (1) the name, location and work telephone number of the steward; and - (2) an authorization form for union dues check-off. - (c) The steward will be advised of the name, location and work telephone number, within 10 days of the start date of the new employee. - (d) The steward will be given an opportunity to interview each new employee within regular working hours, without loss of pay, for 30 minutes sometime during the first 30 days of employment. - (e) The Union will provide the Society with an up-to-date list of stewards' names and work telephone numbers in order that the Employer may meet its obligation in (b)(1) above. - (f) The Union will be provided with a copy of the completed and signed authorization form for dues check-off for all new employees.
+- (a) At the time of hire, new employees will be advised that a collective agreement is in effect and of the conditions of employment set out in the articles dealing with Union Security and Dues Check-off. - (b) A new employee will also be provided with: - (1) the name, location and work telephone number of the steward in the employee handbook; and - (2) an authorization form for union dues check-off. - (c) The steward will be advised of the name, location and work telephone number, within 10 days of the start date of the new employee. - (d) The steward will be given an opportunity to meet with each new employee within regular working hours, for the purpose of acquainting new employees with the benefits and duties of union membership and the employee's responsibilities and obligations to the Employer and the Union, without loss of pay, for 30 minutes sometime during the first 30 days of employment. - (e) The Union will provide the Society with an up-to-date list of stewards' names and work telephone numbers in order that the Employer may meet its obligation in (b)(1) above. - (f) The Union will be provided with a copy of the completed and signed authorization form for dues check-off for all new employees.